Skip to main content

 WLR = (Flow, Q/Total Length of Weir, L)

-PROBLEM: A treatment unit is 1.5 ft wide, 20 ft long and has a depth of 2.0 ft. if the wastewater flow rate through the tank is 0.5 ft3/sec.
-Calculate; detention time, overflow rate and weir loading rate.
+PROBLEM: A treatment unit is 1.5 ft wide, 20 ft long, and has a depth of 2.0 ft. if the wastewater flow rate through the tank is 0.5 ft3/sec.
+Calculate; detention time, overflow rate, and weir loading rate.

-Organic Loading is the total quantity of organic matter in terms of BOD or COD that is applied per day over the unit surface area of per unit volume of the treatment basin or tank.
+Organic Loading is the total quantity of organic matter in terms of BOD or COD that is applied per day over the unit surface area per unit volume of the treatment basin or tank.

 Mathematically;